 Except as described in this paragraph with respect to certain foreign employees, all employees of the Company and its subsidiaries are eligible to participate in the New ESPP, except that the Plan Administrator may exclude from an offering period any individual who is regularly expected to work less than twenty hours per week or less than five months per calendar year in the employ of the Company or any subsidiary, any individual who has been employed less than 2 years, and certain highly compensated employees of the Company or any subsidiary.
 An eligible employee may only join an offering period on the start date of that period.
 Subsidiaries include any subsidiary corporation of the Company, whether now existing or hereafter organized, which elects, with the approval of the Plan Administrator, to extend the benefits of the New ESPP to their eligible employees.
-Employees who are citizens or residents of a non-U.S. jurisdiction (without regard to whether he or she is also a citizen of the United States or a resident alien (within the meaning of Section 7701(b)(1)(A) of the Internal Revenue Code of 1986 ("Code")) are ineligible to participate in the New ESPP if his or her participation is prohibited under the laws of the applicable non-U.S. jurisdiction would cause the New ESPP or an offering to violate Section 423 of the Code.
+Employees who are citizens or residents of a non-U.S. jurisdiction (without regard to whether he or she is also a citizen of the United States or a resident alien (within the meaning of Section 7701(b)(1)(A) of the Internal Revenue Code of 1986 ("Code")) are ineligible to participate in the New ESPP if his or her participation is prohibited under the laws of the applicable non-U.S. jurisdiction or if complying with the laws of the applicable non-U.S. jurisdiction would cause the New ESPP or an offering to violate Section 423 of the Code.